davidsoto94/bookingAPI/README.md

 }

-GET /Reservations/Rooms:  show all the rooms created, in this case should be only one, but, since it is a diferent table in the database could be any cuantity.
+GET /Reservations/Rooms:  Show all the rooms created, in this case should be only one, but, since it is a different table in the database could be any quantity.

-GET /Reservations/Rooms/{id}: show an specific room.
+GET /Reservations/Rooms/{id}: Show an specific room.

 GET /Ocuppation:   Returns all the reservations made without the id.

-GET /Reservations/{id}:  returns an specific reservation with the id, that can be get througt /Reservations/MyReservation that only can be seen if you are logged in
+GET /Reservations/{id}:  Returns an specific reservation with the id, that can be get througth /Reservations/MyReservation that only can be seen if you are logged in.

-GET /Reservations/MyReservation: can only be access with the token given by the login, shows the reservation, if therer is any, for the specific user
+GET /Reservations/MyReservation: Can only be access with the token given by the login, shows the reservation, if there is any, for the specific user.

-POST /Reservations: can only be access with the token given by the login, creates a reservations and returns the reservation with the id
+POST /Reservations: Can only be access with the token given by the login, creates a reservations and returns the reservation with the id.

 {